Transformers in Medical Image Analysis: A Review: Transformers

 \subsubsection{Attention mechanism in computer vision}

-Similar concepts have also developed to the field of computer vision.
+Similar concepts have also been developed in the field of computer vision.
 For example, Hu \etal \cite{hu_squeeze-and-excitation_2019} introduced a novel attention mechanism, \ie, \textit{Squeeze-and-Excitation}, to execute \textit{feature re-calibration}, in which informative features to a particular visual task are emphasized, and the remaining features are regarded as less-important ones.

-\textbf{Self-attention:} In \cite{vaswani_attention_2017}, the attention mechanism is re-defined as a function working with queries, keys, and values, which are derived from the input vectors of the module.
+\textbf{Self-attention.} In \cite{vaswani_attention_2017}, the attention mechanism is re-defined as a function working with queries, keys, and values, which are derived from the input vectors of the module, unlike that in Bahdanau attention.
 The output is defined as a weighted sum of values, where the weight of each value is calculated as the attention between queries and keys.

-We present the mathematical formalization of this abstract concept below.
+The self-attention operation is usually performed in matrix form to accelerate the calculation in parallel.
+To briefly illustrate the concept of self-attention, we first describe it in an element-wise form.